 This is also a very cost-effective and reliable way to create content on a tight budget:

-- In what stage of the purchase process, ask them what material they searched for and where they found it.
+- Ask them what material they searched for and where they found it.

 - Inquire as to why they choose you.